How to Mount and Unmount File Systems in Linux

 By default, the output will include all file systems including the virtual ones such as cgroup, sysfs, and others.
 Each line includes information about the device name, the directory in which the device is mounted, the type of the filesystem and the mount options in the following form:

 device_name on directory type filesystem_type (options)

-To display only a certain file systems use the
+To display only certain file systems use the

-For example to display only the ext4 partitions you would use:
+For example, to print only the ext4 partitions you would use:

 mount -t ext4

 Mounting a File System

 To attach a file system at a specified location (mount point), use the

 mount command in the following form: